Graves' disease: Pathophysiology

-Another effect of hyperthyroidism is bone loss from osteoporosis, caused by an increased excretion of calcium and phosphorus in the urine and stool.
+Another effect of hyperthyroidism is bone loss due to osteoporosis, caused by increased urinary and fecal excretion of calcium and phosphorus.
 The effects can be minimized if the hyperthyroidism is treated early.
 Thyrotoxicosis can also augment calcium levels in the blood by as much as 25%.
 This can cause stomach upset, excessive urination, and impaired kidney function.

 Diagnosis

 Graves' disease may present clinically with one or more of these characteristic signs: